penumbra-zone/penumbra/docs/protocol/src/stake/action/undelegate_claim.md

 #### Local Justification

-1. In the `ActionHandler` for `check_stateful` we check that the undelegations have finished unbonding.
+1. In the `ActionHandler` we check that the undelegations have finished unbonding.

 2. The `ConvertCircuit` verifies that the conversion from the unbonding token to the staking token was done using the correct conversion rate calculated from the penalty.
-We check in the `ActionHandler` for `check_stateful` that the _correct_ penalty rate was used.
+We check in the `ActionHandler` that the _correct_ penalty rate was used.

 3. The `UndelegateClaim` performs the above [conversion check in 2 in zero-knowledge](#balance-commitment-integrity) using the private unbonding amount.